-The Parks Department's FY24 budget is \$11,247,233.
+The Parks Department's FY25 budget is \$12,854,869.
 Parks is responsible for maintaining the City's parks, golf courses, skating rink, and athletic fields.
-The Department's appropriation includes continued operations and servicing of 5-Mile Pond, splash pads, Veteran's Memorial Golf Course and Franconia Golf Course, and Cyr Arena.
-In addition to level service for operations and current programming, funding has been appropriated to support Camp Star Angelina and the Evening Gym Program for FY24, which assists in the stabilization of the City's neighborhoods, while offering opportunity for the youth to be involved in structured gym activity.
-Funding has also been added to this budget for the Mayor's Clean Sweep Program (Roca) to help respond to calls to keep sites through the City clean up.
+The Department's appropriation includes continued operations and servicing of 5-Mile Pond, splash pads, Veteran's Memorial Golf Course and

+Franconia Golf Course, and Cyr Arena.
+In addition to level service for operations and current programming, funding has been appropriated to support Camp Star Angelina and the Evening Gym Program for FY25, which assists in the stabilization of the City's neighborhoods, while offering opportunity for the youth to be involved in structured gym activity.
+Funding is also maintained for the Mayor's Clean Sweep Program (ROCA) to help respond to calls to keep sites through the City clean up.
 This budget funds the Pro Golf Shops for both municipal courses, which were moved in-house last year for operation by City employees.
-Funding continues to be appropriated for an additional Sheriff's Crew to focus on tree work and stump grinding for FY24.
+Funding continues to be appropriated for an additional Sheriff's Crew to focus on tree work and stump grinding for FY25.

-The FY24 budget appropriates \$4,532,681 for the Facilities Department.
+The FY25 budget appropriates \$4,415,942 for the Facilities Department.
 The department maintains and repairs over 90 Municipal and School buildings.
 This year's appropriation level funds current services and continues to provide increased funding for custodial services at three new buildings that opened in FY18, the South End Community Center, Raymond A. Jordan Senior Center, and Paul J. Fenton Public Safety Annex.
-The FY24 budget also continues to provide level service funding for the rest of the Department's functions.
+The FY25 budget also continues to provide level service funding for the rest of the department's functions.